 The Halo 2 takes the ScreenBar concept further by adding a rear-facing backlight that illuminates the wall behind your monitor.
 This “bias lighting” reduces eye strain by lowering the contrast between your bright screen and dark surroundings.

 The wireless controller dial is a nice touch — rotate to adjust brightness, press to switch modes.
-Is it worth the premium price?
+Is it worth $199?
 If you work 8+ hours in a dimly lit room, absolutely.
 The backlight makes a noticeable difference in eye comfort during long sessions.

 What we like: